HenryTrin/Software-Engineering-Final-Project/README.md

 # Software-Engineering-Final-Project

-This was a group project worked with 3 other students.
+This was a school group project worked with 3 other students.

-Most of my work was on making comments on each event.
+Most of my work was on making comments on each event on the front end.